-Before authorizing a recovery for economic losses, this Court must be presented with a constant of evidence which affords a reasonable basis for measuring the claimant's loss.
-Although the constant mathematical exactitude is often impossible, proof of economic losses should be established with a constant of the reasonable certainty and not grounded in speculation, contingency, or conjecture.
+Before authorizing a recovery for economic losses, this Court must be presented with evidence which affords a reasonable basis for measuring the claimant's loss.
+Although mathematical exactitude is often impossible, proof of economic losses should be established with reasonable certainty and not grounded in speculation, contingency, or conjecture.